cymcsg/UltimateRecyclerView/README.md

 ###If you want to use a rapid development framework for developing apps,you can try [UltimateAndroid Framework](https://github.com/cymcsg/UltimateAndroid).

-###Sample

-You can clone the project and compile it yourself (it includes a sample), or you can check it out already compiled at Google Play

 > Notice that it might not be the latest version